ErDashrath/EchoLearn/OLLAMA_INTEGRATION.md

 4. **Check grammar analysis** functionality
 5. **Validate export features** work as expected

-Your EchoLearn application is now fully configured to work with your remote Ollama server via Cloudflare tunnel, with automatic fallback to localhost for development!
+Your Mindscribe application is now fully configured to work with your remote Ollama server via Cloudflare tunnel, with automatic fallback to localhost for development!